 As for release in other countries, there has yet to be any official word from Apple, but according to TechRepublic sister site CNET, Goldman Sachs executives believe it will be available internationally at a later date.

-Once the Apple Card is available, users will be able to apply for it inside of the Wallet app.
-Applying is designed to be simpler, according to Apple, but you'll still need to pass a credit check to get the card.
-Even then, the APR will vary based on your credit score.
-According to Apple's Card website the APR will vary between 13.24% and 24.24% (based on credit score, rates as of March 2019).
+Applying for an Apple Card is designed to be simpler, according to Apple, but you’ll still need to pass a credit check to get the card; even then, the APR will vary based on your credit score.
+According to Apple’s Card website the APR will vary between 10.99% and 21.99% (based on credit score, rates as of April 2020).